 Who's Behind the Ecological Angler?

 Michael Carl is a lifelong angler as well as a freelance writer and photographer.
 As a native Californian, he's carefully worked files in the Sierra Nevada, the Central Valley, and all along the Northern California Coast.
 He's fished most of California's rivers and caught all the state's unique species of trout.

-His writing and photography have been published in American Angler, Bay Nature, Earth Island Journal, FLY FISHERMAN, Northwest Fly Fishing, Outdoor Life, Revive, Salmon & Steelhead Journal, Smithsonian's Ocean Portal, Southwest Fly Fishing and TROUT Magazine.
+His writing and photography have been published in American Angler, Bay Nature, California Fly Fisher, Earth Island Journal, FLY FISHERMAN, Northwest Fly Fishing, Outdoor Life, Revive, Salmon & Steelhead Journal, Smithsonian's Ocean Portal, Southwest Fly Fishing and TROUT Magazine.
 He focuses on rising awareness on the struggle of native fish to survive in a region where water and healthy ecosystems have become scarce.

 Central California Coho

 Today, fisheries biologists fear coho salmon have entered an extinction vortex along the Central Coast of California.
 Is extinction inevitable or can we recover their populations in time?

 To understand both the challenges to their survival and the recovery efforts, writer and photographer, Michael Carl, travels up and down California's Central Coast exploring their natal streams, talking to scientists and fishermen, and working alongside fisheries managers at a conservation hatchery.